 ACTB

-Below is a summary for the ACTB gene observed in research publications.
+The information for this summary of ACTB-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

-Baraitser-Winter cerebrofrontofacial syndrome or BWCFF syndrome happens when there are changes to the ACTB gene or the ACTG1 gene.
-These changes can keep these genes from working as they should.
+ACTB-related syndrome happens when there are changes in the ACTB gene.
+These changes can keep the gene from working as it should.

 Key Role

-The ACTB and ACTG1 genes are important for many cell functions.
-These include the movement and division of cells as the body develops.
+The ACTB gene is important for many cell functions, including the movement and division of cells as the body develops.

 Symptoms